ubernostrum/django-registration/docs/custom-user.rst

 Overview
 --------

-The primary issue when using django-registration with a custom user model will be :class:`~django_registration.forms.RegistrationForm`. ``RegistrationForm`` is a subclass of Django's built-in ``UserCreationForm``, which in turn is a ``ModelForm`` with its model set to ``django.contrib.auth.models.User``.
-The only changes made by django-registration are to apply the reserved name validator (:class:`django_registration.validators.ReservedNameValidator`) and make the ``email`` field required (by default, Django's user model makes this field optional; it is required in ``RegistrationForm`` because two of the three built-in workflows of django-registration require an email address in order to send account-activation instructions to the user).
+The primary issue when using django-registration with a custom user model will be :class:`~django_registration.forms.RegistrationForm`. ``RegistrationForm`` is a subclass of Django's built-in ``UserCreationForm``, which in turn is a ``ModelForm`` with its model hard-coded to ``django.contrib.auth.models.User``.
+The only changes made by django-registration are to apply the reserved name validator (:class:`django_registration.validators.ReservedNameValidator`) and make the ``email`` field required (by default, Django's user model makes this field optional; it is required in ``RegistrationForm`` because the two-step :ref:`HMAC <hmac-workflow>` requires an email address in order to send account-activation instructions to the user).
 As a result, you will always be required to supply a custom form class when using django-registration with a custom user model.

 In the case where your user model is compatible with the default behavior of django-registration, (see below) you will be able to